r15hil/r15hil.github.io/docs/books/books.md

 ## Books

-📚 Pride and Prejudice: Jane Austen
+✅ Pride and Prejudice: Jane Austen - December 2025 👍

 ✅ Mahabharata: Interpreted and Retold by Krishna Dharma - December 2025 👍